 But they were only 13 dollars, so I can simply go grab another pair to replace them if I had really wanted to.

 The point I’m trying to make is… your kid doesn’t care if the shoe has a Nike, Vans, or Jordan logo… at least they didn’t until you made it very clear that YOU had the issue.

 There is NO ISSUE with kids wearing knock off shoes.
 None.
 Especially given that these kids are kids, and like to kick up mud and dirt around and spill Kool-Aid on things.”

 This story was submitted to Love What Matters by Jessa Porter of Branson, Missouri and originally appeared here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.